-The NWMAF is a leader in empowerment-based self-defense.
+The NWMAF is a leader in empowerment-based self-defense technology.
 We offer professional development and credentialing to self-defense instructors.
-From cutting-edge research to best-practices in classroom management, from non-profit service to running an effective business, we will help you maximize what you deliver for your students.
+From cutting-edge research to best-practices in classroom management, from non-profit service to running an effective business, we can help you maximize what you deliver for your students.

 While many martial arts evolved as self-defense systems, they suited the needs of a people in a specific time and place (for example, fighting with weapons on horseback in 17th century Korea).
 They don’t necessarily translate well to practical, modern-day needs.